You save 42%

 While everyone is different, many men have reported positive results doing Kegel exercises for their premature ejaculation.

 Men today are increasingly using Kegel exercises to help them address a wide range of sexual health concerns.

-In this article, we will discuss how Kegel exercises can help men with premature ejaculation, and how you can perform these exercises safely and efficiently.
+In this article, we will discuss how Kegel exercises for men can help with premature ejaculation, and how you can perform pelvic floor exercises safely and efficiently.

-The short answer is yes—they most certainly can, if performed correctly and consistently.
+The short answer is yes—they most certainly can, if you're working the right muscle correctly and consistently.

-Several scientific studies have found that Kegels can be an excellent self-help solution for guys who want to last longer in bed.
+Several scientific studies have found that Kegel exercises for men can be an excellent self-help solution for guys who want to last longer in bed.

-For example, in one widely publicized study testing the effectiveness of Kegels on premature ejaculation, 82.5% of the men who took part saw an increase in sexual stamina.
+For example, in one widely publicized study testing the effectiveness of Kegel exercises on premature ejaculation, 82.5% of the men who took part saw an increase in sexual stamina.

-Another study that included a more extensive and diverse pool of test subjects, the overall success rate was a little lower; however, it still demonstrated the effectiveness of these exercises.
+In another study that included a more extensive and diverse pool of test subjects, the overall success rate was a little lower; however, it still demonstrated the effectiveness of these pelvic floor muscle exercises.

 Specifically, 54% of men saw improvement overall, but this number jumped to 65% for men aged 35 and younger.

-Although research shows that Kegels can and do work, it is important to note that this treatment requires time, practice, and patience.
+Although research shows that Kegel exercises can help and really do work, it is important to note that this treatment requires time, practice, and patience.